 Iran, to repeat, is not a state that sponsors, funds, or foments terrorism, while Saudi Arabia is.
 The mere fact that this needs to be pointed out to the President is redolent of a view of the world from the Oval Office that continues to be upside down.

-Posted by Jim W. Dean, Managing Editor on February 13, 2017, With 6017 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on February 13, 2017, With 6211 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.